hexerei/next-template-app/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Learn More about Tailwind CSS

+To learn more about Tailwind CSS, take a look at the following resources:

+- [Tailwind CSS Documentation](https://tailwindcss.com/docs) - learn Tailwind the way that best matches your learning style.

 ## Deploy on Vercel